 WCU Safe is the official safety app of West Chester University.
 It is the only app that integrates with WCU's safety and security systems.
 The Department of Public Safety has worked to develop a unique app that provides students, faculty, and staff with added safety on the WCU campus.
 The app will send you important safety alerts and provide instant access to campus safety resources.
-For the Philadelphia Center the app is geo-fenced to include the entirety of the Lits Building.
+For the Philadelphia Center, the app is geo-fenced to include the entirety of the Lits Building and an area 900 feet from the boundary of the building.